-Breaking those up further, type I alcoholics tend to have high harm avoidance and reward-seeking behavior countered by low novelty.
-Type II persons can be seen as the opposite; they are considered high novelty with low levels of harm avoidance and reward-seeking behavior.
-Characteristically, type I tend to binge drink and abstain in intervals, have excessive guilt over drinking, and can be seen to progress from mild to severe alcoholism quite quickly.
-Type II people on the other hand may frequently be in legal trouble, get in fights, and show a relatively consistent level of alcoholism, as opposed to a rapid onset as illustrated in type I.
+To explain further, Type I alcoholics want to avoid harm and seek social rewards; countered by low novelty.
+Type II alcoholics have the opposite qualities; they are considered high novelty with low levels of harm avoidance and reward-seeking behavior.
+Characteristically, Type I alcoholics tend to binge drink and abstain in intervals, have excessive guilt over drinking and progress from mild to severe alcoholism quite quickly.
+Type II people frequently get in legal trouble, get in fights and show a relatively consistent level of alcoholism, as opposed to a rapid onset.

 5 Specific Types of Alcoholism

-A study issued by the National Institute for Alcohol Abuse and Alcoholism explored the drinking tendencies of a group of persons in order to classify them into varying degrees of alcoholism.
+A study issued by the NIAAA explored the drinking tendencies of a group of people to classify them into varying degrees of alcoholism.
 They discovered five different kinds of alcoholics that range in age of onset and functionality.
 In brief, here are the findings from the research:

 - Young adult.
-Approximately 31.5 percent of study participants fit the criteria for young adult alcoholism.
-Persons in this category often drink in excess, but drink with less frequency.
-They also are likely to be involved in dangerous drinking habits (driving while intoxicated, for example) but have low instances of substance abuse and mental health issues.
+Approximately 31.5 percent of study participants fit the criteria for young adult alcoholism; they often drink in excess, but drink with less frequency; they also are likely to develop dangerous drinking habits (driving while intoxicated, for example) but have low instances of substance abuse and mental health issues.

 - Young antisocial.
-Like the above category in which alcoholism developed from an earlier age, young antisocial individuals comprise just a larger percentage of the participants at 21.1 percent.
-Persons in this category often met the criteria for antisocial personality disorder and other mental health problems (estimated 50 percent).
-Fortunately, about one-third do seek help for alcohol-related problems.
+Similar to the young adult category in which alcoholism develops from an earlier age, young antisocial people make up 21.1 percent of alcoholics;people in the category often met the criteria for antisocial personality disorder and other mental health problems (estimated 50 percent); fortunately, about one-third seek help for alcohol-related problems.

 - Functional.
-This type of alcoholism tends to develop in middle age and makes up about 19.4 percent of the respondent population.
-Functional alcoholics tend to have a history of alcohol-related issues in their families and about one-quarter met the criteria for clinical depression.
+Tends to develop in middle age and makes up about 19.4 percent of the respondent population; functional alcoholics tend to have a history of alcohol-related issues in their families and about one-quarter met the criteria for clinical depression.

 - Intermediate familial.
-About 18.8 percent of participants fell into this category.
-Like functional alcoholics, those in this classification also had a history of family alcoholism.
-There was also a strong likelihood noted for the development of mental health and/or substance abuse issues.
-About 50 percent could be considered clinically depressed and 20 percent met the criteria for bipolar disorder.
+About 18.8 percent of participants fall into this category; like functional alcoholics, those in this classification have a history of family alcoholism and a strong likelihood for developing mental health and/or substance abuse issues; about 50 percent are clinically depressed and 20 percent meet the criteria for bipolar disorder.

 - Chronic severe.
-This category held the highest likelihood of comorbidity, and it’s thought that nearly 80 percent carry a strong family history of alcohol-related problems.
-This group, however, was most likely to be treated for alcoholism with a substantial majority (two-thirds) seeking help.
+This category has the highest likelihood of co-existing conditions (depression and anxiety with, for example, Parkinson’s disease), and an estimated 80 percent carry a strong family history of alcohol-related problems; this group, however, was most likely to be treated for alcoholism with a substantial majority (two-thirds) seeking help.

-Does someone you know fit into any one of these categories?
-If so, it may be time to get help.
-Call The Oaks at La Paloma today to learn more about alcoholism and how it affects families, friends, and everyone it touches.
-Sobriety is possible and can be achieved with the proper support and guidance.
-Let the treatment coordinators at The Oaks at La Paloma help you discover life without alcohol.
+Does someone you know fit into one of these categories?
+If so, it’s time to get help.
+Call The Oaks at La Paloma today to learn more about alcoholism and how it affects families, friends and everyone it touches.
+Sobriety is possible; patients achieve it with the proper support and guidance.
+Let the admissions coordinators at The Oaks at La Paloma help you discover life without alcohol.